-The first time I remember trying a cubano was at a restaurant in Palo Alto known as La Bodeguita Del Medio when I was a summer associate at the law firm where I would later go on to start my short-lived career as a practicing lawyer.
+The first time I tried a cubano was at a restaurant in Palo Alto called La Bodeguita Del Medio, back when I was a summer associate at the law firm where I would later go on to start my short-lived career as a practicing lawyer.
+I loved the crisp, pressed exterior, the melty cheese in the middle, and the savory ham—and I’m so glad it’s easy to replicate at home!

 What is a Cuban Sandwich?